jlowellwofford/sc25-flux-eks/03-module3-mummi-workflows/README.md

 kubectl logs -n state-machine-operator-system ${manager}
 ```

-Next, create a state machine.
-MuMMI steps are going to take a long time, so let's start with a simple example that will finish quickly.
+Next, create a state machine based on a toy workflow.
+MuMMI steps generate scientific data and can take a while to run, so let's start with a quick, simple example.
+The example uses LAMMPS as the HPC application in the workflow, and runs a small REAXFF problem.

 We will ask for two completions, so you will see two jobs run in parallel.
 If we launched more jobs, they would be submit as space opened up after workflow completions.

 ```bash
 kubectl apply -f ./configs/state-machine.yaml